dkris/krowoc/KROWOC_PLAN.md

 - Implement dead-letter queue using Kafka for unrecoverable jobs

 #### 3. Frontend Development (NextJS)
+- Track login events in PostHog:
+  - `login_success` with provider and user ID
+  - `login_failed` with provider and error reason (non-sensitive only)
+- Implement OAuth login options (Google, GitHub, Microsoft) on sign-in page
+- Show login provider options based on environment configuration
+- Manage login redirect and session persistence
 - Add visual usage indicator for prompt quota in Home and Prompts tabs
 - Show "Upgrade" CTA when nearing or exceeding quota limit
 - Display toast or modal when prompt limit is reached